-Display OFF-LINE MAINT → OFF-LINE CONFG → DISPLAY ProLink III $Device\ Tools \rightarrow Configuration \rightarrow Transmitter\ Display \rightarrow Display\ Security$ Field Communicator $Configure \to Manual\ Setup \to Display \to Offline\ Variable\ Menu\ Features$
+Display $OFF-LINE\ MAINT \to OFF-LINE\ CONFG \to DISPLAY$ ProLink III Device Tools \rightarrow Configuration \rightarrow Transmitter Display \rightarrow Display Security Field Communicator Configure \rightarrow Manual Setup \rightarrow Display \rightarrow Offline Variable Menu Features

 By default, access to the off-line menu of the display is enabled.
 If it is disabled, you must enable it if you want to use the display to configure the transmitter.